Yiğit Bekçe and Mehmet Karahasan: Trials and sentences

 Due to the fact that the seven murders were committed in six different jurisdictions, it was decided that Bekçe and Karahasan would be tried separately in each city for the respective killing in six trials that lasted from 2007 to 2011.
-A third defendant, Celal Okumuş, was acquitted due to lack of evidence implicating him in the murders.
+A third defendant, Celal Okumuş, was acquitted due to lack of evidence of his involvement in the murders.

 In the end, both men were given five consecutive life sentences, with Bekçe receiving an additional 40 years and 6 months imprisonment, while Karahasan was given 55 years and 6 months imprisonment.

 The Adana Police Department was later sued by the family members of Bekir Ciritçi, who claimed that their gross negligence led to his death.
 The case was dismissed, and the request for financial compensation denied.